2019 European Parliament election in Austria

-The 2019 European Parliament election in Austria was held in Austria on 26 May 2019 to elect the country's 18 members of the European Parliament.
+An election was held in Austria on 26 May 2019 to elect the country's 18 members of the European Parliament.
 The Austrian People's Party (ÖVP) gained two seats for a total of seven, while the Freedom Party of Austria (FPÖ) and The Greens each lost one.

 The election took place nine days after the start of the Ibiza affair, which led to the resignation of Vice-Chancellor and FPÖ leader Heinz-Christian Strache and the collapse of the federal ÖVP–FPÖ government.
 The European election was seen as a victory for the ÖVP and a defeat for the FPÖ, who were forecasted to perform substantially better.

 Contesting parties

 The table below lists parties elected in the 2014 European Parliament election.

 Seven parties contested the election.
 In addition to the five already represented in the European Parliament, two more collected enough signatures to appear on the ballot: